Vladimir Oblast: Geography

 Vladimir Oblast borders Moscow, Yaroslavl, Ivanovo, Ryazan, and Nizhny Novgorod Oblasts.
 The oblast is situated in the center of the East European Plain.
 The Klyazma and the Oka are the most important rivers.
-There are approximately three hundred lakes.
+There are approximately three hundred lakes in the oblast.
 The oblast is situated in a zone of mixed forests.
+The region's geology is characterized by a variety of sedimentary and igneous rocks, including sandstone, shale, limestone, granite, and diabase.
+There are also several mineral deposits in the oblast, including iron ore, apatite, and phosphate.
+Some notable natural landmarks in the oblast include the Klyazma Reservoir and the Suzdal Kremlin, which is a UNESCO World Heritage site.
+Additionally, there are several nature reserves and parks in the oblast, such as the Meshchyora National Park and the Ugra National Park.

 Fauna

-The oblast's fauna currently includes more than fifty species of mammals (some examples including elk, wild boar, roe deer, red and sika deer, lynx, wolf, squirrel, rabbit, marten, fox, weasel, badger and other fur-bearing animals), five species of reptiles, and ten species of amphibians.
+The oblast's fauna currently includes more than fifty species of mammals (some examples including elk, brown bear, wild boar, roe deer, red and sika deer, lynx, wolf, squirrel, rabbit, marten, fox, weasel, badger and other fur-bearing animals), five species of reptiles, and ten species of amphibians.
 The semiaquatic Russian desman is listed in the Russian Red Book of endangered species.
 The region is inhabited by 216 species of birds, among which are the capercaillie, black grouse, grouse, partridge, woodcock, goose, duck, etc. The lesser white-fronted goose is listed in the Red Book.

 Hunting season runs from October to February with the following license and permit restrictions: